vicnala/mapea.me/README.md

 TODOS

-* Load more at the marker list controller
-* Suscribe to the following marker
+* Subscribe to the following marker

 * onLogOut hook to remove 'public' flag of the user marker and make disappear the map marker instantaneously.
 (A work around will be remove it from the local collection).
 * Create a method to delete markers that does not allow delete the user liveMarker